AurelianSpodarec/cerdent.pl/STRATEGY.md

 ## Process

+Headline: How it works
+Description: Repair process for the same day

 Step 1: Call Us Anytime
 Reach us 24/7 by phone.
 Tell us about your broken denture and get immediate guidance.